grumpyjames/limits_of_tda/README.md

 outside of the scope of this task; in order to test it, however, allocation will need to be _consistent_.

-Enable the appropriate tests (they are @Ignored with the message "Objective B") to help you develop and verify your implementation.
+Enable the appropriate tests (they are Ignored with the message "Objective B") to help you develop and verify your implementation.

 N.B This one is significantly trickier.